How To Plan Ahead When You’re Married To A Pilot

 So I have a few sneaky tricks up my sleeve.
 I'll usually plan 2-3 possible meals for the week so I can have the main ingredients at home (bonus if they're not perishable) and then just see how the week plays out as to what gets cooked when.

 I have recently starting using a meal delivery service called You Plate It.
 This has been fantastic!
 All the food is delivered on Sunday and is fresh, local produce.
 The meals are delicious and even the kids love them.
 I don't have to think about what I'm going to cook and it saves me from shopping with 2 kids when my pilot is away.
 You Plate It operates out of Perth, Western Australia, however there are a number of other similar services around.
-Email us if you'd like our $20 off link.
+Use this link to get $50 off your first You Plate It order.

 When I do cook, I will try and do a double batch so I can freeze some for easy meals when I need them.
 Try and remember to label these containers or bags because everything will look and smell the same once it's frozen!